AslanovRustam/foam/README.md

 ## Product page

-Here you can enter your measurements of your cushion/seats/foam mattresses and whatever else you need so we can custom-make foam products to fit you.
+At multi-step form you can enter your measurements of your cushion/seats/foam mattresses and whatever else you need so we can custom-make foam products to fit you.
 ![alt text](src/images/readme_form.jpg "description")

 ## Feedback form